frap129/OpenQ1/docs/Installation.md

 	8. Wait for the script to finish flashing klipper.

 All done!
 Remove the USB cable, put the rear cover back on, and reboot the printer.

+## Post Install

+### Camera Setup
+In Fluidd, go to settings and add a new camera.
+You can leave all of the settings default, other than setting a name.
+Once added, the camera should appear on the dashboard.
+If it does not, try rebooting the printer.